jhehemann/gk-tree-experiments/README.md

 ## Overview
 - **$\text{G}^+$-tree**: single-dimension, history-independent tree (analogous to a $\text{B}^+$-tree, but for the G-tree family).
 Item ranks are derived from key hashes, so identical key sets yield identical layouts.
 - **$\text{G}^{k+}$-tree**: multi-dimension extension of $\text{G}^+$-trees.
 Nodes have a size limit; when a node exceeds the limit, a new $\text{G}^{k+}$-tree is instantiated inside that node (a deeper dimension) and the overflowing items are inserted into it using ranks from hashing each item's previous hash.
-- **$k$-list**: cache-friendly leaf representation used by both tree types and the recursion anchor for the highest dimension (deepest level) within a node.
+- **$k$-list**: cache-friendly set data structure used by both tree types as the recursion anchor for the highest dimension (deepest level) within a node.

 ## Features
 - History-independent layout; identical key sets yield identical trees.